Skyshader77/Lacryma-Hydra/chapter28.typ

 Ralens raised his palm in the air.
 He closed his eyes.
 Livia's own eyes spoke lies for his index finger melted.
 Then the other fingers followed.
 She yelled profanities.
 Ralens rushed to cover her mouth.
 Her arm hair raised itself.
 Cool sweat trickled down her back.
 Her heartbeat roared through its ribcage.
 She felt the warmth of his hand over her lips.

+"What in the Goddess' name?"
+Livia whispered.

 "Please...Sister...You are the only one I can trust," said Ralens.

 _Another Magi?
 But he was born a non-Magi.
 Nothing.
 Nothing makes sense anymore,_ thought Livia.
 No, there was only one possibility among many.
 She had sired him somehow.
 In the history of the Age of Magic, there were rare occurrences of Magi sharing their gift with others.
 The manners in which this was achieved were lost to mankind forever but Claradore strongly discouraged it.
 The fewer Magi we were for now, the less uncertainties we have to cope with, my dear, he had said.

+A pragmatic decision would be to eliminate him now.
+It would be quick and simple.
+But Livia could not help but notice the advantages this transitory situation offered her.
+Surely the Faith and Sextus also dealt with undefined variables.
+Who would profit the most from chaos?
+The orderly Faith bound in tradition or the reborn Magi who were birthed in anarchy?

 "How long have you known..." asked Livia, removing his hand from her mouth.